-In this Q&A session, Tom Abbott and TV Presenter Andreea Zoia discuss what are some of the problems that sales teams are facing right now and how having the right sales mindset will not only benefit a salesperson but also your perception on life.
+In this episode of the Selling in Asia Podcast, Tom Abbott sits down with TV Presenter Andreea Zoia for a Q&A session.
+Join them as they discuss some of the most significant challenges that sales teams face right now and how having the right sales mindset will benefit a salesperson and your perception of life.

 I think people feel like selling is trying to convince someone to do something that they believe that person doesn’t want to do, which isn’t right at all.